thinkorswim for Scalping

 Fees and Commissions

-Free Thinkorswim Account
+Free thinkorswim Account

-Open Thinkorswim Account
+Open thinkorswim Account

-Pros and Cons of Scalping Stocks at Thinkorswim
+Pros and Cons of Scalping Stocks at thinkorswim

 Pros

-- Desktop software has many helpful tools
+- Desktop trading software has many useful tools

-- Charting is excellent
+- Charting is top-notch

 - Low-cost trading